keshavgarg616/ClassAvailabilityChecker/readme.md

 -   ✅ Works on Windows and macOS
 -   ✅ Uses your existing Chrome profile (avoids repeated logins/MFA)
--   ✅ Automatically switches into SPIRE’s hidden iframe to interact with elements
 -   ✅ Reads .env variables for login credentials & class ID
--   🛠 Coming Soon:
-    -   Email notifications when a class has open seats
+-   ✅ Email notifications when seats become available in your tracked courses
-    -   Support for checking multiple classes in one run
+-   ✅ Multi-class monitoring — track availability for multiple classes in a single run

 ## Requirements